Happ, Ford lead Yanks to 9th straight win over Red Sox, 4-2

 NEW YORK (AP) — J.A.
+Happ had two recent conversations with Yankees manager Aaron Boone, who bypassed the 37-year-old left-hander the previous time through New York’s rotation.

+“Nobody wants to get skipped.
+I want to be out there and pitch every five days.
+I feel like I should be,” Happ said, explaining matter-of-factly that the second talk did not go well.
+“There was no argument, and nothing bigger than that.
+It was just I didn’t expect it, I guess.”

-Happ won in his return to New York’s rotation after being skipped for a turn, Mike Ford drove in three runs and the Yankees beat Boston 4-2 Sunday night for their ninth straight victory over the Red Sox, their best spurt against their rival in nearly 70 years.
+Happ pitched three-hit ball over 5 2/3 innings, Mike Ford drove in three runs and the Yankees beat Boston 4-2 Sunday night for their ninth straight victory over the reeling Red Sox.

+“I thought it was probably the best life we’ve seen at the top of the zone since even going back to spring,” Boone said, “really dictating counts and and dictating the pace of everything.”

+Happ (1-1) made his first appearance since Aug.
+5, giving up Kevin Pillar’s home run down the left-field line in the third.
+He has a 6.39 ERA over three starts and 12 2/3 innings, and likely has eight starts remaining at most in the shortened season.
+His contract includes a $17 million option for 2021 that was to be guaranteed for either 27 starts or 165 innings, which becomes 10 starts or 61 1/3 innings.

+Happ focused on being aggressive, and he ended a five-start regular-season winless streak by getting his first victory since beating Boston last Sept.
+7. He improved to 12-4 against the Red Sox by winning his fifth straight decision against them.

+“I certainly felt a lot more like myself, a lot more like I feel like I sort of should be pitching,” he said.
+“I felt like it was a big game for me.”

 Hours after second baseman DJ LeMahieu joined Aaron Judge and Giancarlo Stanton on the injured list, Ford put New York ahead when he dumped an RBI single into short center field in the first inning, then gave the Yankees a 4-1 lead with a two-run homer off Chris Mazza (0-1) in the third.
+Ford exchanged a string of non-socially distanced fist bumps with teammates.

+“I think that a lot of young players put a little bit too much stress on themselves at times with those opportunities,” said Ford, a left-handed bat who backs up Luke Voit at first.
+“It’s not really about the playing time.
+It’s more just kind of controlling your emotions when you do get that two-week stint where you can try to prove what you can do. ”

+Mazza (0-1) allowed four runs and eight hits in three innings while throwing a career-high 66 pitches.
+Mazza got his first career start and became Boston’s 11th starter in 22 games.

 AL East-leading New York improved to 15-6 as the schedule passed the one-third point — the equivalent 41-16 over a full season and its best start since 2003.
 The Yankees are 9-0 at home for the first time since 1987 and are on their longest winning streak against Boston since taking 12 in a row from Aug.
 16, 1952, to April 23, 1953.
 New York has won 20 of its last 24 home games vs. the Red Sox and 14 of 15 against Boston overall.

 Boston has been outscored 67-31 during a seven-game losing streak, dropping to an AL-worst 6-16.
-The skid is equivalent to 19 straight losses in a normal season.
+In the midst of a skid equivalent to 19 straight losses in a normal season, Boston held a team meeting in an outdoor space at its hotel before the game, then went 0 for 6 with runners in scoring position.

-Happ (1-1) allowed one run and three hits in 5 2/3 innings in his first home start this year, giving up Kevin Pillar’s home run down the left-field line in the third.
-The 37-year-old left-hander has a 6.39 ERA over three starts and 12 2/3 innings, and likely has eight starts remaining at most in the shortened season.
-His contract includes a $17 million option for 2021 that was to be guaranteed for either 27 starts or 165 innings, which becomes 10 starts or 61 1/3 innings.
+“Anytime you grab the team together and give guys the opportunity to speak what is on their mind is good,” manager Ron Roenicke said.
+“Sometimes it comes out right away where it makes a difference and most of the time it doesn’t.”

-Happ ended a five-start regular-season winless streak, getting his first victory since beating Boston last Sept.
-7 and improving to 12-4 against the Red Sox by winning his fifth straight decision against them.
-Adam Ottovino, Chad Green and Zack Britton finished the five-hitter, with Britton remaining perfect in eight save chances.
-Britton misplayed a two-out grounder for an error that allowed an unearned run, then struck out Kevin Plawecki with a man on.
+Adam Ottovino, Chad Green and Zack Britton finished the five-hitter, with Britton earning his big league-best eighth save in eight chances.
+He misplayed a two-out grounder for an error that allowed an unearned run, then struck out Kevin Plawecki with a man on.

 LeMahieu, the AL batting leader with a .411 average, sprained his left thumb while swinging at a pitch Saturday.
 Scans did not show a break, but the Yankees don’t want to announce a prognosis until after the records are examined by a hand specialist who worked with LeMahieu two years ago.
 Judge, who went on the injured list last week with a straight right calf, said he expects to be activated Saturday at the New York Mets.